-The Ferghana Valley was the center of the ancient Great Silk Road it has 3000 years of history has amazing cultures, warm hospitality, old craftsmanship and authentic cuisine.
-It attracted travelers, Silk Road merchants and diplomats including Zhang Quan; a renowned Chinese diplomat from the 2nd century BC.
-It also played an important role as a bridge between East and West.
+The Ferghana Valley was an important center of the ancient Great Silk Road.
+3000 years of history offer amazing culture, warm hospitality, old-world craftsmanship and authentic cuisine.
+Over the centuries, it has attracted travelers, traders, merchants, pilgrims and diplomats, playing an important role bridging East and West.

-Ferghana is surrounded by the spectacular mountains of Tiyan Shan and traversed the waters of Naryn and Syr Darya Rivers.
-The award-winning Silk Road Treasure Tours team is so excited to take our travelers to this fascinating part of Uzbekistan and give them extraordinary travel experience.
-Tours include a visit to the remote but charming villages, to enjoy Ferghana pilaf with locals and to have master classes with craftsmen who inherited the secrets of making ceramics, silk and carpets from their ancestors.
+The Ferghana region is surrounded by the spectacular Tian Shan mountains and traversed by the waters of both the Naryn and Syr Darya Rivers, with views of the Pamir and Fann mountains In neighboring Tajikistan.
+The award-winning Silk Road Treasure Tours team is thrilled to bring our travelers to this fascinating part of Uzbekistan for an extraordinary travel experience.
+Tours include visits to charming and remote villages, enjoying Ferghana pilaf with locals, and participating in classes with regional artisans and craftsmen skilled in the secrets of ceramics, silks and carpets.

-When I traveled to Ferghana Valley first time from my native city of Bukhara in 1996 I could only go to a limited number of sites.
-Places like Kokand Khudayarkhan Palace, Andijan Juma mosque and Dehkon bazaar.
-Now the Uzbekistan tourism infrastructure has been developed restoring many ancient sites.
-Now, previously closed legendary neighborhoods such as the outstanding Margilan Yodgorlik Silk Factory have been reintroduced into our new Uzbekistan tour itineraries.
-This new access has spawned new luxury boutique hotels and guests houses so travelers have new exciting enjoyable places to stay.
+When I first traveled to the Ferghana Valley from my native city of Bukhara in 1996, there were a limited number of sites you could visit.
+Places like the Kokand Khudayarkhan Palace, Andijan Juma mosque and the Dehkon bazaar.
+Now, with Uzbekistan's developed tourism infrastructure, many more ancient sites have been restored, and previously closed areas are open to visitors.
+The outstanding Margilan Yodgorlik Silk Factory for example, has been reintroduced into our new Uzbekistan tour itineraries.
+All this access has encouraged new luxury boutique hotels and guest houses, affording travelers exciting choices in accommodation.